-Colorado blue spruce can shoot up to 100 feet (30 m.) in the wild, and that’s way too tall for small gardens.
-But you can get the same effect in miniature with Montgomery spruce trees.
+Colorado blue spruce can shoot up to 100 feet (30.5 m.) in the wild, and that’s way too tall for small gardens.
+However, you can get the same effect in a miniature size with Montgomery spruce trees.
 According to Montgomery spruce information, these dwarf cultivars have the same blue-hued needles as the taller varieties.
-But the cultivar only grows to 3 feet (.9 m.) tall and wide over its first eight years.
-It can rise as tall as 8 feet (2.4 m.) over its lifetime if you never prune it.
+Yet, the cultivar only grows to 3 feet (1 m.) tall and wide over its first eight years.
+It can rise as tall as 8 feet (2 m.) over its lifetime if you never prune it.
 Montgomery spruce trees are attractive accent plants with their silvery blue foliage.
 They are particularly well suited to rock gardens.
 Montgomery spruce can also work well in hedges.

 How to Grow Montgomery Spruce